Ernest326/Ernest326/README.md

 ## Hey There! 👋

-My name is Ernest and I am a Computer Science student with an interest in technology, programming, or anything creative at all
-I am hobbyist and a jack of all trades who always strives to improve and learn new things :D
+My name is Ernest and I am a Computer Science student with an interest in technology, programming, electronics and music I am hobbyist and a jack of all trades who always strives to improve and learn new things :D

 [![My Skills](https://skillicons.dev/icons?i=js,html,css,c,cs,cpp,rust,python,java,lua,arduino,blender,unity,unreal)](https://skillicons.dev)